chih-kang-huang/chih-kang-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher specializing in physics-informed machine learning and control theory of PDEs at [Institut Elie Cartan de Lorrane](https://iecl.univ-lorraine.fr) and [Institut Jean Lamour](https://ijl.univ-lorraine.fr), Université de Lorraine.
+I am a postdoctoral researcher specializing in physics-informed machine learning and control theory of PDEs at [Institut Elie Cartan de Lorrane](https://iecl.univ-lorraine.fr) and [Institut Jean Lamour](https://ijl.univ-lorraine.fr).
 My current work focuses on modeling, simulation, and optimization in materials science, with keen interests in quantum computing and quantitative finance.

 Previously, I received my Ph.D. in Applied Mathematics at [Institut Camille Jordan](https://math.univ-lyon1.fr/icj/), University of Lyon.
 My manuscript can be found [here](https://theses.hal.science/tel-03584255).